 We need to make sure the house is structured in a way that provides ENOUGH ROOM for our furniture!

 Would you start moving your furniture around before your walls and floor and ceiling were finished?
 Nor should we do so with the teeth and the mouth cavity.
 This is why braces are ridiculous, obsolete, and destructive.
-They are a prime example of our medical methods treating the symptoms, and ignoring the root cause.
+They are a prime example of medical methods treating the symptoms, and ignoring the root cause.

 If a child or adult has cranial distortion, or ‘shrinking face syndrome,’ how do appliances activate the body epigenetically to redirect and re-begin the growth toward a fuller expression of the genetic blueprint?